carotkut94/CashKaro/README.md

-*All content in the application whihc is displayed dynamically is entirly the property of cashkaro.
+*All content in the application which are displayed dynamically are entirly the property of cashkaro.